anushkumar28/SOC-Project/README.md

 # SOC-Project

 ## Objective
 In this lab, we will explore the practical aspects of setting up a Security Operations Center (SOC) home lab.
 Our focus will be on understanding and implementing Security Orchestration, Automation, and Response (SOAR) solutions.
-We will gain hands-on experience with real-world scenarios, enhancing our skills as SOC analysts.
+This would help you to gain hands-on experience with real-world scenarios as a SOC analyst.

-# Building a Home Lab for SOC Analyst Learning: A Journey into SOAR Solutions 🚀
+# Building a Home Lab for SOC Analyst Learning: A Journey into SOAR Solutions

-I'm thrilled to share my latest project—an experimental learning endeavor focused on **SOC (Security Operations Center)** analysis.
-In this project, we'll explore the architecture and components of a home lab designed for hands-on experience with security event management, orchestration, and automated threat response.
+Here I am sharing my latest work,focusing on **SOC (Security Operations Center)** analysis.
+In this project, we'll explore the architecture and components for a home lab designed for hands-on experience with security event management, orchestration, and automated threat response.

 ## Lab Structure